Guide, Updated 15 May 2026

 Panic attacks during the test

 A panic attack during the driving test is one of the genuinely scariest possibilities for a clinical-anxiety candidate.
 The pattern is predictable: rising heart rate, chest tightness, derealisation, fear of losing control.
-The DVSA examiner is trained to recognise this and the protocol is clear.
-You can verbally ask the examiner to pull over at the next safe location and pause.
-Once stopped, you can ground yourself (5-4-3-2-1 sensory grounding, controlled breathing, water from your bottle).
-The examiner will not mark the pause as a fault.
-If you feel able to continue, the test resumes from the same point.
-If you do not, the examiner may stop the test entirely, in which case the cooling-period waiver applies and you can rebook immediately.
-The single most important thing is to know in advance that pausing is allowed and is not a fail; many clinical-anxiety candidates push through a building panic attack because they do not know they can stop, and that is what produces the genuinely dangerous outcomes.
+If you feel one building, you can ask the examiner to pull over at the next safe place so you can compose yourself, using grounding (5-4-3-2-1) and slow breathing.
+Pulling over safely when you need to is the responsible thing to do.
+If you cannot continue, the test will end and you would rebook through gov.uk in the normal way.
+The single most important thing is to know in advance that you are allowed to ask to stop; many anxious candidates push through a building panic attack because they do not realise they can, and that is what produces the genuinely dangerous outcomes.

 The role of medication, honestly